openbmc/openbmc/poky/documentation/ref-manual/ref-qa-checks.rst

    file.

+.. _qa-check-configure-unsafe:

 -  ``This autoconf log indicates errors, it looked at host include and/or library paths while determining system capabilities.
-Rerun configure task after fixing this.
-The path was '<path>'``
+Rerun configure task after fixing this. [configure-unsafe]``

    The log for the :ref:`ref-tasks-configure` task indicates that paths on the host were searched for files, which is